uladkasach/clientside-view-serverside-renderer/readme.md

 ##### Manual Integration
 For manual integrations, the rendering service provisions the JSDOM rendering environment with the global property `currently_rendering_on_server`.
 Client-side JS should skip rendering any views ment to be rendered on the client when they see this property set to `true`.

-### Waiting for Asynchronous Rendering
+### (2) Waiting for Asynchronous Rendering

-As mentioned in the [rendering](#Rendering) section, the rendering service waits for a specific promise to resolve to ensure that all asynchronous code has rendered.
+As mentioned in the [rendering](#rendering) section, the rendering service waits for a specific promise to resolve to ensure that all asynchronous code has rendered.
 This promise is generated through the `content_rendered_manager` object, provisioned in the rendering environment.

 ##### Seamless Integration